samuri51/chillybot/README.md

 If you notice any bugs or have any questions, comments, or concerns feel free to open an issue and i will try to respond.

-**A recent change has made it so that your bot will not be able to login unless you verify it's email address first**

 -----------------------------------------------------------------------------------
 This bot uses the turntable api by alain gilbert which can be found here: